mfdreher/GettingCleaningData/CodeBook.md

 - Y_test.txt': Activity Labels (defined below) with 1 variable
 - subject_test.txt: 30 subjects in the study, each assigned a number from 1 to 30; 1 variable in the dataset

-Features.txt: Lists the names of each variable used in the "X" txt files activity_labels.txt: Lists the values of Activities, i.e 1 = WALKING, etc
+features.txt: Lists the names of each variable used in the "X" txt files

+activity_labels.txt: Lists the values of Activities, i.e 1 = WALKING, etc

 For more information about the datasets please download the following zip file:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.